DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

 # Build With Azure Prepare

+## About

-You will need to prepare the Azure VMs with the all the dependencies you setup on your localhost.
+You will need to prepare the Azure VMs by installing all the dependencies you have already setup on your localhost and more.

-There are `ansible` scripts available that automates this process.
+- There are `ansible` scripts available that automates this process.

+The `ansible` scripts can be found at: `operations/deploy/robotbooks`

+- Users can add to the scripts if there are missing dependencies.

-These `ansible` scripts do not give realtime output.
-So you will only see the success of the commands after it has completed.
-Some commands might take a long time to complete (as long as 20 minutes for cloning all the submodules), so please wait until `ansible` returns a fail or pass status.
+The `ansible` scripts do not give realtime output.

+- You will only see the success of the commands after it has completed.
+- Some commands might take a long time to complete (as long as 20 minutes for cloning all the submodules), so wait until `ansible` returns a fail or pass status.

-Summary:
+**Things to be keep in mind:**

 - If a command takes longer than 30 minutes, check your VM or VPN connection.
-- If you have valid VM or VPN connection, please notify the maintainer.
 - If you see an error status for any task, please notify the maintainer.

-- The `ansible` scripts will connect to the remote VMs and do all the installs.
-- Verify you have `ssh` access to the VMs.
+- The `ansible` scripts will connect to the remote VMs and run the installs.
+Verify you have `ssh` access to the VMs.
 - You can run the `basestation`, `ugv`, `uav` install steps in parallel of each other (meaning steps 3, 4, 5 can be run in parallel of each other).

-**Please, do the instructions below from your localhost laptop.**
+**Please, run the following instructions from your localhost.**

 ## 1. Verify Localhost Setup: Bitbucket SSH Keys